 Case #1: Integration of Intelligent Transport System to Maximo

 An infrastructure construction company built and is now operating a freeway in Sydney.
-Maximo is used to manage maintenance activities, mainly on civil infrastructure.
-Toll point equipment and a traffic monitoring system were provided by an external provider (Kapsch).
+They use Maximo to manage maintenance works on civil infrastructure assets.
+An external provider (Kapsch) provided toll point equipment and a traffic monitoring system.
 Device status and maintenance work from this system are exported daily as CSV files and sent to Maximo via SFTP.
 On the Maximo side, the CSV files are imported using a few automation scripts triggered by a cron task.

 The main goal of the interface is to maintain a consolidated database of all assets and maintenance activities in Maximo.
 It is a non-critical integration because even if it stops working for a day or two, it won’t cause a business disruption.
-However, occasionally, Kapsch would stop exporting CSV files for various reasons.
-The problem will only be found out after a while, like when an end-of-month report is produced or when someone tries to look up the status of a certain work order that was not created via the interface.
-Since we don’t have any access or visibility to the traffic monitoring system managed by Kaspch, we’ll need to build the monitoring and alarms in Maximo.
+However, occasionally, Kapsch stopped exporting CSV files for various reasons.
+The problem was only found out after a while, like when someone tried to look up a work order but couldn’t find it, or when a month-end report looked off.
+Since we didn’t have any access to the traffic monitoring system managed by Kaspch, Maximo had to handle the monitoring and alarms of this integration.

 Case #2: Integration of CRM and Maximo